Applying for Financial Aid

 - Never convicted of drug-related offenses.
 Effective July 1, 2000, a student's eligibility for federal student aid is suspended if the student is convicted, under federal or state law, of any offense involving the possession or sale of a controlled substance while receiving federal aid.
 Any such suspension of eligibility begins on the date of conviction and lasts until the end of a statutorily specified period.
 The suspension of eligibility ranges from one year to indefinite, depending on the number and type of convictions.
 A student may regain eligibility early by completing a drug rehabilitation program that meets certain statutory and regulatory requirements or if the conviction is overturned.

-To apply for financial aid, you must be admitted as a degree-seeking student at North Central College and complete the following steps:
+To be considered for financial aid, you must be admitted as a degree-seeking student at North Central College and complete the following steps:

 - Complete the FAFSA or renewal FAFSA, if you filed previously.
-We will automatically receive a Student Aid Report (SAR) if North Central College is listed on your FAFSA.
-We recommend you file your FAFSA by February 1, 2016 and your 2017-18 FAFSA by December 1, 2016 to ensure that you meet all deadlines.
+We will automatically receive your information if North Central College is listed on your FAFSA.
+We recommend you file your 2016-17 FAFSA by February 1, 2016 and your 2017-18 FAFSA by December 1, 2016 to ensure that you meet all deadlines.
 Both FAFSA years will collect the same 2015 income tax return data.